 Jacksboro Highway gambler Nelson Harris was one of those back-room boys.
 He had practically grown up on the highway, having worked there in his teens as a club bouncer before the war.

-Harris also belonged to the Green Dragon narcotics syndicate, was convicted, and served time at Leavenworth.
+Harris also had belonged to the Green Dragon narcotics syndicate, was convicted, and served time at Leavenworth.

 By 1945 Harris was out of prison and owned a gambling joint of his own at 2238 Jacksboro Highway: Nelson’s Place.